IIEWFL/wede5020-part-1-ST10469292-Graham-Foley/README.md

 Created the products page that displays all available items, allowing customers to browse and add their selections to the shopping cart, added css style for products list page, made products on homepage clickables that redirect to the products page
 Created the reviews page that allows customers to submit feedback on products and view reviews submitted by other consumers, added css styles for the reviews page, updated products page section text
 Created the cart page that displays all selected products, allowing users to adjust quantities, remove items, and proceed seamlessly to the payment page
+Created the payment page that facilitates secure transactions, allowing customers to complete purchases and choose their preferred delivery options, centred quantity adjustment on cart page

 References
 Batterly.za (2025) Batterly.za Instagram profile.
 [Instagram].
 Available at: https://www.instagram.com/batterly.za [Accessed 28 August 2025].